Clayton Stoner: Personal

 Stoner made headlines in May 2013 after pictures taken of him on a hunting trip in British Columbia surfaced online, in which he killed a grizzly bear during the trip.
 The bear was known affectionately as "Cheeky" to local First Nations people.
 Although Stoner has claimed that hunt was legal, the incident has aroused controversy, as Stoner left the carcass after skinning the bear and removing its hide, as per local hunting regulations.
 Only residents of British Columbia can receive a license to hunt grizzlies.
 At the time, Stoner lived for the majority of the year in Minnesota whilst playing for the Wild.
 ESPN reported that he is accused of two counts of knowingly making a false statement to obtain a hunting license.

 Stoner faced separate counts of hunting out of season, hunting without a license and unlawfully possessing dead wildlife related to the shooting of a bear near Bella Bella.
 A picture, released by Stoner via social media, circulated, showing Stoner proudly sporting the beheaded bear.
 Stoner was found guilty at a trial in Abbotsford, BC on Wednesday, January 27, 2016.
-In defence of his actions, Stoner released a public statement stating that he and his family "enjoy" killing large game species as a group activity.
+In defence of his actions, Stoner released a public statement stating that he and his family enjoy hunting large game species as a group activity.
 He was ordered to pay a $10,000 fine for hunting without a proper licence.